How Registered Apprenticeship Benefits Employers and Jobseekers- Best Practices

 Q&A Interview with Adina Tayar, EDSI Regional Apprenticeship Coordinator, PA Region

 Apprenticeships are earn-as-you-learn, employer-based training programs that can be customized to meet the needs of any business.
-Connecting apprenticeship programs with your state and local workforce system is a win-win partnership, and Pennsylvania’s Governor, Tom Wolf, is a big proponent of using apprenticeship to create new pipelines of workers who have the specialized skills employers need.
+Connecting apprenticeship programs with your state and local workforce system is a win-win partnership when it comes to creating new pipelines of workers who have the specialized skills employers need.

 With government and the private sector working together to quickly, efficiently and adequately train and reskill workers, apprenticeship can make a difference in providing the necessary framework that will encourage more employers to offer apprenticeships, while helping workers earn credentials that are recognized across state lines.
 For general information on apprenticeships, read this blog.